Longhorn-Riichi/InjusticeJudge/README.md

 __Note__: This program was explicitly written to

 1) be funny
-2) demonstrate how common some of these injustices are.
+2) demonstrate how common some of these perceived injustices are.

-Remember, Mahjong is a luck-based game.
-Not all plays can be explained by efficiency! (e.g. number of outs)
+What appears as an injustice to you may be well justified from another player's perspective!

 ## Usage (standalone)